-What affects moving costs in Portsmouth
+What affects cost planning for moves in Portsmouth

 The biggest price changes usually come from access.
 When the van can stop close, there are no awkward stairs, and the route into the property is straightforward, loading stays efficient and the job finishes sooner.
 When a move involves permit bays, long carries, shared lifts or narrow hallways, the crew simply gets through fewer trips per hour.
 Scheduling pressure becomes clearer when viewed alongside Portsmouth demand patterns at different times.
 Similar time pressures can also appear in man and van services in Gosport.